 There is currently no approved medication and no widely accepted standard of care for sarcopenia.
 Current non-medicinal treatment recommendations primarily focus on moderate physical activity and nutritional intervention.

-We have tested the safety and efficacy of Sarconeos (BIO101) in a global, randomized, multicenter, double-blinded, placebo-controlled Phase 2 clinical trial (SARA-INT) with sarcopenic patients at risk of mobility disability.
-Top Line Results ( TLRs) released end of July 2021, showed that Sarconeos (BIO101) at the highest dose (350 mg bid) showed a clinically meaningful improvement of 0.10 m/s in the 400-meter walk test (400MWT), the primary endpoint of the study.
-In addition, Sarconeos (BIO101) showed a very good safety profile at the doses of 175 mg bid and of 350 mg bid with no Serious Adverse Events (AE) related to the product.
-Biophytis is now committed to progress Sarconeos (BIO101) into phase 3 either alone or through partnerships with pharmaceutical companies.
-Sarconeos (BIO101) will be the only drug candidate in Phase 3 currently being tested for sarcopenia.
+We have tested the safety and efficacy of BIO101 (20-hydroxyecdysone) in a global, randomized, multicenter, double-blinded, placebo-controlled Phase 2 clinical trial (SARA-INT) with sarcopenic patients at risk of mobility disability.
+Top Line Results (TLRs) showed that BIO101 (20-hydroxyecdysone) at the highest dose (350 mg bid) produced a clinically meaningful improvement of 0.10 m/s in the 400-meter walk test (400MWT), the primary endpoint of the study.
+In addition, BIO101 (20-hydroxyecdysone) showed a very good safety profile at the doses of 175 mg bid and of 350 mg bid with no Serious Adverse Events (AE) related to the product.
+These promising results have made it possible to define the conditions for the start of a phase 3 study, never before conducted in sarcopenia.

 DUCHENNE MUSCULAR DYSTROPHY (MYODA PROGRAM)